 - We don’t hold high levels of stock and risk waste or ‘buy now’ pressure-sales tactics.

 - EcoSki’d is a business running alongside EcoSki to help extend the lifetime of pre-loved quality clothing.

-- We have arrangements with Darn Knit to run our own repairs service.
+- We have arrangements with Lancashire Sports Repair, ACS Clothing Ltd and Darn Knit to run our own repairs service.

 - We have asked brands to send off cuts for repairs; to keep more clothes in circulation, and out of landfill, for as long as possible.

-- We will partner with My Wardrobe HQ to offer a full rental service.
+- We have partnered with My Wardrobe HQ to offer a full rental service.

 We will always ask the brands penetrating questions about what they are doing to improve their production techniques and lower their overall impact.
 We will only work with the brands that view their environmental and ethical footprint with equal importance.

 Fair working practices:

 We expect our brands to safeguard the working conditions of their work force.
 We look for brands that are Fair Trade certified, part of The Fairwear Foundation and/or the Fair Labour Association and who regularly check factories for fair labour practices and working conditions.
 We have not been able to inspected the factories ourselves so have had to rely on the brands own transparency.